gmodarelli/gmodarelli.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Freelance Technical Artist and Graphics Programmer with almost 10 years of experience in the gaming industry.
+I am a Technical Artist and Graphics Programmer with 10 years of experience in the gaming industry.
 I am passionate about and have experience in all aspects of real-time rendering of videogames, from art asset pipelines to shader authoring, from coding custom render passes to profiling and performance optimizations.
 {style="text-align: justify;"}